 Intended outcome Success criteria Pupils will make at least expected progress in Reading, Writing and Maths.
 Many pupils will make accelerated progress.
-A shrinking attainment gap between PP pupils and their peers in Reading, Writing and Maths EYFS, KS1 and KS2 outcomes will demonstrate that disadvantaged pupils perform at least in line with national outcomes for meeting the expected standard (EXS) in Reading, Writing and Maths.
+A shrinking attainment gap between PP pupils and their peers in Reading, Writing and Maths EYFS, KS1 and KS2 outcomes will demonstrate that disadvantaged pupils perform at least in line with national for meeting the expected standard (EXS) in Reading, Writing and Maths.
 An increasing proportion of pupils are working at Greater Depth within the Expected Standard (GDS) by the end of KS1 and KS2.
 Y1 Phonics Screening outcomes will demonstrate that 90% of disadvantaged pupils meet the expected standard in phonics by the end of Y1 and 100% by the end of Y2.
 Attendance (including lates) of disadvantaged pupils will increase Attendance for all disadvantaged pupils will be in line with their peers or at least in line with the school's expectation of 96%.
 No disadvantaged pupils will be persistently absent.
-Parents will be provided with regular updates regarding their child's attendance and monitoring and support will be in place for those whose attendance falls below 90% Disadvantaged pupils will access interventions that are specifically tailored to meet their needs Provision maps and Individual Education Plan documents will ensure that appropriate provision is made for disadvantaged pupils, particularly those that are also on the SEND register, so that pupils are able to make progress from their starting points.
+Parents will be provided with regular updates regarding their child's attendance and monitoring and support will be in place for those whose attendance falls below 90% Levels of oracy in EYFS will improve The school will successfully implement the NELI programme.
+Those children participating in the NELI programme will demonstrate significantly improved oracy in Reception through baseline and impact data.
+Disadvantaged pupils will access interventions that are specifically tailored to meet their needs Provision maps and One Page Profile documents will ensure that appropriate provision is made for disadvantaged pupils, particularly those that are also on the SEND register, so that pupils are able to make progress from their starting points.
 This progress and the impact of the interventions will be demonstrated on the provision map.

 SEMH interventions and provision will be targeted to ensure that it meets the needs of disadvantaged children as this is the school's primary area of need.

-Disadvantaged pupils will access a wide variety of clubs and extracurricular activities to widen their cultural capital Monitoring of the use of virtual vouchers will demonstrate that disadvantaged pupils are accessing more clubs and other activities.
+Intended outcome Success criteria Disadvantaged pupils will access a wide variety of clubs and extracurricular activities to widen their cultural capital Monitoring of the use of virtual vouchers will demonstrate that disadvantaged pupils are accessing more clubs and other activities.
 The school will host HAF projects during some of the holidays for families to access.
 Taster sessions for a variety of activities will ensure that there are opportunities for all children to access activities that they will enjoy.
 Pupil voice will demonstrate that pupils are participating in more clubs that they enjoy.
 Monitoring of club / activity registers will demonstrate increased attendance.
 Pupil and parent mental health will be well supported The school will engage in and refer to the MHST team that will be working with the school.
 Parents and children will have access to a full time Family Support Worker Children will report through the Wellbeing Survey (conducted 3x per year) that their mental health is improving and that they have the tools to address this.
 Fewer referrals for external support are required.
-Parent voice will reflect improved relationships

-Strong home-school links will be established to further build relationships with all families, particularly those who find it difficult to engage

-Parents will have access to a full time Family Support Worker.
+Parent voice will reflect improved relationships Strong home-school links will be established to further build relationships with all families, particularly those who find it difficult to engage Parents will have access to a full time Family Support Worker.
 Opportunities for parent learning will be well advertised and accessed by parents.
 Attendance at events such as Parents Evening, which are focused on children's learning and development, will be equally as well attended as less formal events such as nativities.
 A wider variety of events where parents can be involved in their child's learning will return e.g. reading mornings; family afternoons and coffee mornings.